 How to Care For Your Feet At Home

-- Trim and file nails.
+Trim and file nails.
 Trim your toenails and file any rough edges with a nail file.
-Trim any hangnails so they don’t get infected.
+Then, trim any hangnails so they don’t get infected.
 Treat yourself to a new nail polish shade.

 Learning how to care for your feet at home can go a long way toward keeping your feet beautiful and healthy.
 Try to follow these steps at least once every two weeks or less frequently if you have a regular pedicure at the spa.